irakones/forecasting/README.md

 and did not rain 40 times, then we would output P(M) = 0.6.

 Now, obviously this method isn't perfect, but it may perform quite well.
-However, there are two primary complications in more general scenarios.
+However, there are two primary complications in more general scenarios, which are the core of what makes this problem complex and interesting:

 1. Suppose our forecaster gives us very fine-grained forecast information - e.g., instead of seeing P(A) = 0.5, maybe we see P(A) = 0.5023.
 Then there